voidyknight/mathematica/README.md

 # mathematica
 Game plan for presentation

+As Mathematica is an online service, we need not have any files on this repo (we will just enter the website on the day of)

 Essentially, we will be live coding for the majority of the presentation

 We will start off with the simple stuff (everything is a function, we can set variables to anything, we can evaluate anything at any point, things are organized in clusters, etc)